 \begin{example} Here is an example of a decorated tree in $T$.

-Let us briefly explain the graphical notation which are used in the figure above.
+Let us briefly explain the graphical notations which are used in the figure above.
 A black node corresponds to $Y^0$ and a blue node to $Y^1$.
-A black edge decorated by $\Xi$ is an edge decorated by the noise type $\Xi$.
-A black edge decorated by $a \in \mathbb{N}^{d+1}$ (roman letters) are edges with the decoration $ \mathcal{I}_a $.
+A black edge decorated by $\Xi$ is an edge decorated by the noise.
+The black edges decorated by $a \in \N^{d+1}$ (roman letters) are edges with the decoration $ \mathcal{I}_a $.
 A red edge decorated by $a$ is for an edge decorated by $\mathcal{I}_a'$.
-Node decorations in Greek letters correspond to the monomials of the type $X^{\alpha}$. \end{example}
+Node decorations in Greek letters correspond to monomials of the type $X^{\alpha}$. \end{example}